Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: -angulated quotient categories

 A strongly contravariantly finite and strongly covariantly finite subcategory is called \emph{ strongly functorially finite}. \end{definition}

-The dual version of the following result is also true, and we have omitted it here. \begin{lemma} Let $\C$ be an $(d+2)$-angulated category and $\X$ a covariantly finite subcategory of $\C$.
-Then the quotient category $\C/\X$ is a right $(d+2)$-angulated category with the following endofunctor and right $(d+2)$-angles: \begin{itemize} \item[\emph{(1)}] For any object $A\in\C$, we take an $(d+2)$-angle
+\begin{lemma} Let $\C$ be a $(d+2)$-angulated category and $\X$ be a strongly covariantly finite subcategory of $\C$.
+Then the quotient category $\C/\X$ is a right $(d+2)$-angulated category with the following endofunctor $\mathbb{H}$ and right $(d+2)$-angles: \begin{itemize} \item[\emph{(1)}] For any object $A_0\in\C$, we take a $(d+2)$-angle

-with $f_0$ is a left $\X$-approximation of $A$ and $X_1,X_2,\cdots,X_d\in\X$.
+with $f_0$ is a left $\X$-approximation of $A_0$ and $X_1,X_2,\cdots,X_d\in\X$.
 Then $\mathbb{H}$ gives a well-defined endofunctor of $\C/\X$. \item[\emph{(2)}] For any $(d+2)$-angle

-with $g_0$ is an $\X$-monic, take the following commutative diagram of $(d+2)$-angles.
+with $g_0$ is an $\X$-monic, take the following commutative diagram of $(d+2)$-angles

 Then we have a complex We define right $(d+2)$-angles in $\C/\X$ as the complexes which are isomorphic to complexes obtained in this way. \end{itemize} \end{lemma}